gu-nog/CS50/finalproject/README.md

 Vídeo: Skill log, Gustavo Nogueira Mendes, Belo Horizonte, Brazil and any other details<br>
 Explain what each file and part of my code does<br>
 What will your software do?
 Will permit any user to share and log what he is learning and also:
-- make notes and updload certificates of courses;
+- make notes;
 - books;
 - contests;
 - projects(private or public - explain the decisions);
 - save public and private notes;
 - create quizzes to remember;
 - private or public profile;
 How will it be executed? via website in Flask<br>
-What new skills will you need to acquire? save files on server, host my flask application online, use databases without cs50 library and other things I'll discover
+What new skills will you need to acquire? host my flask application online, use databases without cs50 library and other things I'll discover

 ## Activities:
 [x] - basic template and application structure